There’s nothing like a frosty peanut butter banana milkshake! This is just the thing for a quick snack or even a delicious breakfast!

-We keep frozen banana slices in the freezer so that when we want to make a shake, they are ready to go.
+We keep frozen banana slices in the freezer so that when we want to make a peanut butter banana milkshake, they are ready to go.
 The easiest way to freeze bananas is to slice them and lay them flat on a cookie sheet, then freeze until solid.
 Once they are frozen, place the banana slices into ziploc bags and store in the freezer until you need to use them.
 I let them thaw for just a few minutes before I toss them in the blender to make these peanut butter banana milkshakes.

 If you have a peanut allergy, sunbutter works very well in this recipe – I’ve tried it!

-Peanut Butter Banana Milkshakes.
+Peanut Butter Banana Milkshake.

-- two frozen bananas cut into coins
+- 2 frozen bananas cut into coins

 - 3 Tablespoons peanut butter or sunbutter